 Most cordless vacuums don’t have what it takes to tackle dog hair, but the Dyson V6 Animal Cord-free Vacuum definitely makes the grade.

 With a stylish, modern design the V6 Animal is easy on the eye, and it’s compact enough to be stored away with ease without taking up too much space.

-One of this vacuum’s biggest (and perhaps most obvious) perks is the fact that it is cordless and lightweight, meaning you can take it with you anywhere in the home with ease without having to worry about being close to a power socket or tripping over a cable.
+One of this cordless stick vacuum’s biggest (and perhaps most obvious) perks is the fact that it is ultra lightweight, meaning you can take it with you anywhere in the home with ease without having to worry about being close to a power socket or tripping over a cable.
 Instead it is powered by a rechargeable battery.

 The vacuum is operated via a finger triggered power button which must be permanently depressed in order for the machine to function.
 This means that the battery won’t run down unnecessarily when you leave it running, and it serves to extend the battery life.

 The V6 Animal is supplied with a docking station which can be neatly mounted on your wall or inside a cupboard — simply slot the vacuum into the dock to recharge it between uses.
 The dock can also be used to house two cleaning attachments, helping keep things orderly.

 Each battery charge lasts around 20 minutes — depending on how you use the unit — so if you have a large home this may not be the most practical vacuum unless you use it for small on-the-spot jobs.

 For smaller homes and apartments, however, 20 minutes should give you enough time to give your home a good once over.
 If you do live in a large home, you might still want to consider this vacuum as a convenient accompaniment to your regular vacuum.